Advances in Offshore Geotechnics

 -

-Alternate 37135Design And Installation Of High-density Polyethylene (hdpe) Subsea Outfall Pipelines: Bridging Gaps In Standards And Engineering Practice
+1130-1148 37135Design and Installation of High-Density Polyethylene (HDPE) Subsea Outfall Pipelines: Bridging Gaps in Standards and Engineering Practice